Ère des attentats: Historiography and chronology

 Jean Maitron's 1951 history of the French anarchist movement established the term Ère des attentats for the French period of propaganda of the deed anarchist attentats from 1892 to 1894.
 The French press was also influential in this specific view, as it shaped the narrative by writing recurring features—for example, titled 'The Dynamite' or 'The Anarchists'—which structured the public perception of anarchist terrorism in France during that period.
-It did not present the attacks as isolated incidents, but rather as parts of a single, unified Ère des attentats' that followed its own internal logic.
+It did not present the attacks as isolated incidents, but rather as parts of a single, unified 'Ère des attentats' that followed its own internal logic.
 By anticipating and portraying the attacks as interconnected and inevitable, the press participated from 1892 in the construction of a discourse likely to justify security or repressive measures targeting anarchists but also promoted a specific view of the period within French public opinion.

-As this was one of the most active periods of the anarchist broader terrorist acts and perspectives (1880-1914), the term is also used by metonymy in English-speaking scholarship to designate the whole trend of such attacks beyond France.
+As this was one of the most active periods of the anarchist broader terrorist acts and perspectives (1880–1914), the term is also used by metonymy in English-speaking scholarship to designate the whole trend of such attacks beyond France.

 Establishing an exact timeline for this period is challenging, but Hélène Millot considers that it began with the Saint-Germain bombing in March 1892 and concluded with the massacre of anarchist convicts in October 1894.
 For Vivien Bouhey, the period in question is broader, spanning from 1890 to 1894, without any clear event-based boundaries.

 Typology

 According to Hélène Millot, the anarchist attacks of this period can be divided into three main categories.
-The first category, which is the most common, involves attacks targeting symbols of power – capital, the executive, legislative, and judicial powers, the military, or the managing class.
+The first category, which is the most common, involves attacks targeting symbols of power – the capital, the three branches of government, the military, or the ruling class.
 The second category consists of acts of revenge, and the third concerns attacks that fit within the logic of indiscriminate terrorism.

 The idea that the attacks characterising this period were mostly individual acts is criticized by Bouhey, who notes that, on the contrary, many attacks were organised by small groups rather than completely isolated militants.